soz-live/.github/profile/README.md

 ## Downloads

-Follow the link to the [soz-releases](https://github.com//soz-live//soz-releases) repo.
+Follow the link to the [Releases](https://github.com/soz-live/soz-releases/releases) page.